 You are responsible to fulfil all the operational security and incident response requirements expressed in other policies.

-You are responsible to ensure that any VM being run is compliant with existing security policies, including but not limited to security patching, vulnerability management, incident response, logging and traceability.
+You are responsible to ensure that any VM you operate is compliant with existing security policies, including but not limited to security patching, vulnerability management, incident response, data protection, and where applicable, logging and traceability.

 You are responsible for handling all problems related to the execution of any licensed software in a VM image.
 You shall ensure that any software run in a VM, complies with applicable license conditions and you shall hold the resource centre running the image free and harmless from any liability with respect thereto.